sperelson/candidate-challenge-front-end/README.md

 2. A Listing detail Page.
 (Showing More info on a single Listing)
 3. A Create Listing Page

-Detils of fields to carry on each of these can be found at the bottom of this file.
+Details of fields to carry on each of these can be found at the bottom of this file.

 That makes up the base level of the applicaiton.
 In Addition, we ask that you choose at least one bonus feature below to implement.
 (You an definitely pick more than one if you're on a roll!)